-That said, it offers impressive suction power that can pick up debris of all sizes from a range of surfaces.
+That said, we found that it offers impressive suction power that can pick up debris of all sizes from a range of surfaces.
 But you need to make sure you get the angle of the nozzle right, otherwise you lose some of the cleaning power.

 Around the Home

 There’s a good mix of tools for picking up spills from all sorts of places, including work surfaces, hard floors, and furniture.
 The crevice tool can get into drawers and down the sides of furniture without any hassle.
-And the suction power is strong enough to pick up dust, as well as larger debris, like cat litter.
+We also found the suction power is strong enough to pick up small crumbs, as well as larger debris, like cat litter.

-Unfortunately, it’s let down by the crevice tool.
-This tool is too short to get between seats, making it difficult to give the car a full clean.
+Unfortunately, its car cleaning performance is let down by the lack of a proper crevice tool.
+The provided tool is too short to get between seats and other awkward locations – especially as the vacuum itself is quite large and rigid – making it difficult to give the car a full clean.
 And, with only around 10 minutes of run time, you might not get the whole interior cleaned before running out of battery.

 For these reasons, we don’t recommend buying the CH950UKT specifically as a car vacuum.
 It can still be useful for cleaning most of your car interior though.

-The combination of lightweight design and mini motorised tool makes the Shark cordless handheld vacuum cleaner excellent for cleaning stairs.
-The bristles dig deep into carpet fibres to pull up dust and dirt.
+We found that the combination of lightweight design and mini motorised tool makes the Shark cordless handheld vacuum cleaner excellent for cleaning stairs.
+The bristles dig into carpet fibres to pull up dust and dirt.
 The crevice tool is also great for whizzing around the edges.

 As we’ve mentioned earlier, the Shark Handvac CH950UKT has a mini motorised pet tool with bristles for pulling up hair.
 This tool is great for agitating fabric surfaces and picking up embedded pet hair, making the CH950UKT an excellent handheld vacuum for pet hair.